+FR 2.1.4 Depth

-FR 2.3 Depth - A minimum depth of 1.35 metres, extending from 1.0 metre to at least 6.0 metres from the end wall is required for pools with starting blocks.
+A minimum depth of 1.35 metres, extending from 1.0 metre to at least 6.0 metres from the end wall is required for pools with starting blocks.
 A minimum depth of 1.0 metre is required elsewhere.

-FR 2.4 Walls
+FR 2.1.5 Walls

-- FR 2.4.1 End walls shall be vertical, parallel and form 90 degree right angles to the swimming course and to the surface of the water.
-They shall be constructed of solid material, with a non slip surface extending 0.8 metre below the water surface, so as to enable the competitor to touch and push off in turning without hazard. - FR 2.4.2 Rest ledges along the pool walls are permitted; they must be not less than 1.2 metres below the water surface, and may be 0.1 metre to 0.15 metre wide.
-Both internal and external ledges are acceptable, however internal ledges are preferred. - FR 2.4.3 Gutters may be placed on all four walls of the pool.
+FR 2.1.5.1 End walls shall be vertical, parallel and form 90 degree right angles to the swimming course and to the surface of the water.
+They shall be constructed of solid material, with a slip-resistant surface extending 0.8 metre below the water surface, so as to enable the competitor to touch and push off in turning without hazard.

+The admissible tolerance in walls verticality will be ±0.3 degrees

+FR 2.1.5.2 Rest ledges along the pool walls are permitted; they must be not less than

+1.2 metres below the water surface, and may be 0.1 metre to 0.15 metre wide.
+Both internal and external ledges are acceptable, however internal ledges are preferred.

+FR 2.1.5.3 Gutters may be placed on all four walls of the pool.
 If end wall gutters are installed, they must allow for attachment of touch panels to the required 0.3 metre above the water surface.
+They must be covered with a suitable grill or screen.

+FR 2.1.6 Lanes

-They must be covered with a suitable grill or screen. - FR 2.5 Lanes shall be at least 2.5 metres wide, with two spaces of at least 0.2 metre outside of the first and last lanes.
+There is no minimum number of lanes.
+Lanes shall be at least 2.5 metres wide, first and last lane may be 2.4 metres wide with 2 spaces of at least 0.1 metres wide outside of the first and the last lanes.

-FR 2.6 Lane Ropes
+FR 2.1.7 Lane Ropes